PortAudio/portaudio/src/hostapi/webaudio/README.md

 emrun build/examples/paex_sine.html
 ```

+> [!IMPORTANT]
+> Due to browser policies you have to interact with the site at least once (e.g. by clicking anywhere) before audio contexts can be started. `Pa_StartStream` will (from the C/C++ perspective) block until this happens.
+Under the hood this is handled asynchronously using Asyncify.

 > [!TIP]
 > You can customize the browser e.g. by setting `--browser=firefox` and also pass arguments to the browser with `--browser-args`